MichaelCurrin/preact-frontend-quickstart/README.md

 2. Go to your repo's _Settings_ and enable _GitHub Pages_.
 3. Within a minute, you'll have your own site deployed to `MyUsername.github.io/preact-frontend-quickstart`.

+If you want to run the web app locally, just start a static server in the repo root.
+See recommended server options in this [gist](https://gist.github.com/MichaelCurrin/1a6116a4e0918c8468dc7e1a701a5f95).

 ## What is Preact?